 SOC 2 compliance challenges across phases

-Even with thorough preparation, obtaining a SOC 2 attestation can be a complex process.
+Even with thorough preparation, obtaining a SOC 2 attestation can be complex.
 The table below outlines the most common challenges:

 Why Vanta is your go-to SOC 2 solution

-Vanta is one of the best agentic trust platforms that supports multiple compliance, risk management, and trust initiatives.
+Vanta the leading agentic trust platform that supports multiple compliance, risk management, and trust initiatives.

-It helps organizations of all sizes streamline SOC 2 attestation and maintenance.
-With workflow automation, expert guidance, and advanced AI tools, you can align with SOC 2 long-term and with confidence.
+As SOC 2 compliance software, Vanta helps organizations streamline SOC 2 attestation and maintenance.
+With workflow automation, expert guidance, and advanced AI tools, you can stay aligned with SOC 2 confidently over the long term.
+You get several helpful features to reduce compliance busywork:

-Vanta gives you a SOC 2 Starter Guide that helps you define your scope, document policies, implement controls, and prepare for an audit.
-Then, you get several helpful features to reduce compliance busywork, such as:
+• Preparation and scoping: Vanta gives you a SOC 2 Starter Guide that helps you define your scope, document policies, implement controls, and prepare for an audit.

 Schedule a SOC 2 demo to experience Vanta’s features firsthand.